AnoopPushpad/WACheckmate/README.md

 ```
 ## How to Use it ?
 (Usage)

-Follow the steps below to use this tool:
+#### Follow the steps below to use this tool:

+> Sidenote: For a visual guide on how to use this tool, you can watch this [video tutorial](https://youtu.be/v0pU5Z9qrvI).

 1. Ensure you have Python installed on your Windows system.
 If not, you can download and install it from [here](https://www.python.org/downloads/).
 Additionally, I have already included the Windows chromedriver with the repository.
 However, if you are not using Windows, you can download the appropriate chromedriver from [here](https://googlechromelabs.github.io/chrome-for-testing/) for your system.